 Once all the candidates have been seen, the Chair, Headteacher or Adviser may sum up the relative merits of the candidates in relation to the post.
 This summing up may take place either before or after the Panel discuss the candidates.
-When reaching a decision the Panel will want to take account of information from three sources - the application form, the references and the interview.
+When reaching a decision the Panel will want to take account of information from four sources - the application form, the self-declaration form, the references and the interview.